How to commence Industrial training and FAQs

 - Visit Careers and Employment to improve your resume and interview skills

-- Read the Introduction to the Workplace (DIPP112) - a general education course which prepares you for future employment
+- Read the Creating Your Career: Employability for the Future (DIPP1112) - a general education course which prepares you for future employment

 - Consult academic staff who frequently have industry contacts